 Zachary is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms.
 To find out more information on this and the way we work at Matrix, including our fee transparency statement, please see our see our service standards.

-Chambers and Partners Global 2015 ranks Zachary in Band 1 for Silks in Arbitration (International), Band 1 for Silks in Public International Law (“For international law he’s a one-man library, never mind an encyclopaedia.
+Chambers and Partners Global 2015 and 2016 rank Zachary in Band 1 for Silks in Arbitration (International), Band 1 for Silks in Public International Law (“For international law he’s a one-man library, never mind an encyclopaedia.
 His knowledge is phenomenal.”
 “He’s a very good advocate and has a sense of priorities in terms of presenting persuasive arguments on the issues.”) and is one of 16 individuals world-wide listed in Public International Law: Most in Demand Arbitrators (“Standout individual”).

-creative and compelling arguments when others might simply have given up without a fight.
+Chambers Top 100 UK Bar says that Zachary “has an exceptional talent for thinking outside the box, and is capable of developing creative and compelling arguments when others might simply have given up without a fight.
 He is ever the gentleman, is good spirited and is a pleasure to work with.”